bethelhall/plant-disease-experiments/README.md

 		- --image        a path of image
 		-  --segment     True to  Segment before prediction , False not to

+- before using that make sure you download the weights from [here](https://drive.google.com/file/d/1AufdWYl-TfeicAmaweq6Gd8q3--vuBfA/view?usp=sharing) and put it in Plant_Disease_Detection_Benchmark_models/Models/  folder

 - This will segment the image and predict the output class based on that . segmented image will be saved as the file name with "_masked" prefix.

+- the images are traine with segmented network and lower performance on unsegmented dataset is expected

 -  You can cheack the segmentation accuracy from saved image